FIXTradingCommunity/fix-orchestra-spec/v1-0-STANDARD/orchestra_spec.md

 # Appendix

-## Changes from Repository 2010 Edition
+## Differences to the Unified Repository (a.k.a.
+Repository 2010 Edition)

   - New features: metadata with provenance, actors, workflow, semantic concepts.